1904 Cambridge Springs International Chess Congress: Background

 Rider was a successful publicist for his hotel, and the chess tournament of 1904 was an outgrowth of those efforts.
 Over two hundred reporters from around the world were present at the Rider Hotel.
-Financed primarily by Rider and the Erie Railroad Company, the tournament received additional support from Professor Isaac Leopold Rice as well as by selling tournament bulletins to chess clubs around the country.
+Financed primarily by Rider and the Erie Railroad Company, the tournament received additional support from Professor Isaac Leopold Rice and from selling tournament bulletins to chess clubs around the country.
 It was originally intended that the chess tournament be a yearly affair; however, Rider died in 1905 and the prospect of future tournaments died with him.

-Cambridge Springs was the most important chess tournament that took place in the year 1904.
-It was the first major international tournament in America since the Sixth American Chess Congress of 1889.
-There would not be another tournament of the same stature in America until the New York 1924 chess tournament.
-In 1998 the U.S. Chess Championship returned to Cambridge Springs and the tournament was held in one of the few hotels remaining from the railroad resort era, the Riverside Inn.
+Cambridge Springs, the first major international tournament in America since the Sixth American Chess Congress of 1889, was the most important chess tournament in 1904, not matched in America until the New York 1924 chess tournament.
+In 1988 the U.S. Chess Championship returned to Cambridge Springs and the tournament was held in one of the few hotels remaining from the railroad resort era, the Riverside Inn.

 Participants

-All of the world's top players were invited to the tournament.
-Géza Maróczy was unable to attend due to his career as a mathematics teacher.
+All the world's top players were invited to the tournament.
+Géza Maróczy was unable to attend due to his duties as a mathematics teacher.

 Siegbert Tarrasch, having finished behind Lasker at Hastings and Nuremberg, was carefully avoiding tournaments in which Lasker was participating.

-In fact the two would not face each other in a tournament until the St. Petersburg 1914 chess tournament, eighteen years after their last meeting at Nuremberg.
+In fact the two did not face each other in another tournament until the St. Petersburg 1914 chess tournament, eighteen years after their last meeting at Nuremberg.

-While most of the players were seasoned international veterans, four of the competitors, Barry, Fox, Hodges and Lawrence, participated in an international tournament for the first time at Cambridge Springs.
+While most of the players were seasoned international veterans, four of the competitors, Barry, Fox, Hodges and Lawrence, competed in an international tournament for the first time at Cambridge Springs.

 The players could be roughly divided into two groups, eight Europeans and eight Americans.